kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/tomcat7/README.txt

     NOTE: jdbc/jbpm is the JNDI name used by tomcat distribution of the application

-3. Define btm.root system propery and location where bitronix config file is placed
+3. Define btm.root system property and location where bitronix config file is placed

     create setenv.sh (or setenv.bat) file inside TOMCAT_HOME/bin and add following: